 - Continuing contract teachers that have not been laid off and meet the necessary qualifications will have the first priority for filling vacancies.
-These teachers include those that currently "own" a position, those returning from approved leaves, and those that have completed a term position that ended at the end of the school year seniority is not the determining factor for determining the successful applicant.
-These teachers remain the priority for filling year-end postings until July 1. - Continuing contract teachers that that have been laid off and meet the necessary qualifications are the next priority for accessing postings.
+These teachers include those that currently "own" a position, those returning from approved leaves, and those that have completed a term position that ended at the end of the school year - seniority is not the determining factor for determining the successful applicant.
+These teachers remain the priority for filling year-end postings until July 1. - 2.
+Continuing contract teachers that that have been laid off and meet the necessary qualifications\ are the next priority for accessing postings.
 Before July 1 a teacher in this category can only access a posted position if there are no continuing teachers with the necessary qualifications that have applied.
 These teachers are "recalled" in order of seniority.
-After July 1 these teachers are first priority to access posting in order of seniority, should they possess the necessary qualifications - Teachers with at least 10 FTE months (temporary teachers) of contract experience, that possess the necessary qualifications, are the next priority to access posted positions.
-Seniority is a determining factor for qualified teachers in this area to access a given posting.
+After July 1 these teachers are first priority to access posting in order of seniority, should they possess the necessary qualifications\ - 3.
+Teachers with at least 10 FTE months (temporary teachers) of contract experience, that possess the necessary qualifications\, are the next priority to access posted positions. - 4.
 Teachers with less than 10 FTE months of contract experience are the lowest priority to fill internal vacancies.
 Qualified teachers in this category include teachers that have received contracts totaling less than ten FTE months in the past, including those that may not have accessed temporary appointments in the past.
 Seniority is not the determining factor for filling these vacancies.

-Qualifications are interpreted differently for teachers that have been laid off and are being recalled.
+\Qualifications are interpreted differently for teachers that have been laid off and are being recalled.